-You will be met at London Heathrow airport by Lattitude staff and taken to our orientation location in central London.
+You will be met at London Heathrow airport by Lattitude staff.
+If your orientation is available in-person, you will be taken to our orientation location in central London.
 Once you arrive, you will spend the rest of the day acclimatising and getting over any jet-lag!
-Day 2 of orientation is full of workshops and sessions designed to prepare you for your placement in the UK, as well as to help you get to know Lattitude staff and fellow Lattitude volunteers.
+Day 2 of in-person orientation is full of workshops and sessions designed to prepare you for your placement in the UK, as well as to help you get to know Lattitude staff and fellow Lattitude volunteers.
 We will also take you on a walking tour of London’s most famous sights!
-On day 3, volunteers will all depart to their placements around the country.
+On day 3, if your orientation is in-person, volunteers will all depart to their placements around the country.

 Accommodation, food and allowance

 Accommodation and food (or a food allowance) is provided by all UK placements.
 In some cases, especially with the outdoor education and community placements, there may be a small community of volunteers—so you’ll get to meet people from other countries and get an extra dose of culture.
 Accommodation varies from placement to placement but usually it will be on-site at a school/ activity centre or in a shared house or flat.

 Food arrangements will also vary considerably between placements ranging from self-catering to meals with students or residents.

 All UK placements provide a volunteer allowance to reimburse towards the costs incurred in taking up a Lattitude placement.
 Most volunteers use some of their allowance to travel in their free time.